-Afghan officials: 4 bombs go off in Kabul; 4 civilians hurt
+Afghan officials: Taliban attack on army checkpoint kills 6

 Last Thursday, a rocket targeted a power station and two roadside bombs went off in different areas of Kabul, also causing no casualties.
 No one has claimed responsibility for those attacks.

+On Saturday, a gunman opened fire on civilians in eastern Paktia province, killing three worshipers who were returning home after evening prayers, said provincial governor spokesman Abdullah Hasrat.
+There was no claim of responsibility and Hasrat said an investigation was underway.

-Meanwhile, an exchange of prisoners between the Afghan government and the Taliban has continued under a deal signed in February between the U.S. and the Taliban.
+Meanwhile, an exchange of prisoners between the Afghan government and the Taliban has continued under a deal signed in February between the U.S. and the Taliban in Qatar.
 The deal stipulates that the government free 5,000 Taliban prisoners while the insurgents are to release 1,000 captives, an exchange that is expected to lead to intra-Afghan negotiations.

 The exchange has come in stages and so far, and the government in Kabul says it has freed 1,000 Taliban prisoners.
 The insurgents have confirmed the release of 300 Taliban members.

-For their part, the Taliban say they have freed 225 of their captives, including Afghan defense and security personnel members — a release not confirmed by the government,
+For their part, the Taliban say they have freed 225 of captives held by the insurgents, including Afghan defense and security personnel members.
+The Afghan government on Monday confirmed the release of 171 people held by the Taliban, including 105 members of the defense and security forces.